-- a A matter personal to a member of staff that is being considered by a meeting of Authority is subject to standing order 13 above. - b Subject to the Authority's policy regarding absences from work, the Authority's most senior member of staff shall notify the chairman of the Authority or, if he is not available, the vice-chairman of the Authority of absence occasioned by illness or other reason and that person shall report such absence to the Authority at its next meeting. - The chairman of the Authority or in his absence, the appointed member shall upon a resolution conduct a review of the performance and annual appraisal of the work of the employee.
-The reviews and appraisal shall be reported in writing and is subject to approval by resolution by the Authority.
+- a A matter personal to a member of staff that is being considered by a meeting of authority is subject to standing order 13 above. - b Subject to the authority's policy regarding absences from work, the authority's most senior member of staff shall notify the chair of the authority or, if he is not available, the vice-chair of the authority of absence occasioned by illness or other reason and that person shall report such absence to the authority at its next meeting. - The chair of the authority or in his absence, the appointed member shall upon a resolution conduct a review of the performance and annual appraisal of the work of the employee.
+The reviews and appraisal shall be reported in writing and is subject to approval by resolution by the authority.

-- d Subject to the Authority's policy regarding the handling of grievance matters, the Authority's most senior employee (or other employees) shall contact the chairman of the Authority or in his absence, the appointed member of the Authority in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Authority. - e Subject to the Authority's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the employee relates to the chairman or vice-chairman of the Authority, this shall be communicated to another member of the Authority which shall be reported back and progressed by resolution of the Authority. - f Any persons responsible for all or part of the management of staff shall treat the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters as confidential and secure. - g The Authority shall keep all written records relating to employees secure.
-All paper records shall be secured and locked and electronic records shall be password protected and encrypted. - h Only persons with line management responsibilities shall have access to staff records referred to in standing orders 18(f) and (g) above if so justified. - i Access and means of access by keys and/or computer passwords to records of employment referred to in standing orders 18(f) and (g) above shall be provided only to the RFO and/or the Chairman of the Authority.
+- d Subject to the authority's policy regarding the handling of grievance matters, the authority's most senior employee (or other employees) shall contact the chair of the authority or in his absence, the appointed member of the Authority in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the authority. - e Subject to the authority's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the employee relates to the chair or vice-chair of the Authority, this shall be communicated to another member of the authority which shall be reported back and progressed by resolution of the authority. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 10 (a), persons with line management responsibilities shall have access to staff records referred to in standing order 18(f).

-19. Requests for information
+19. Responsibilities to provide information